I-5-1-17.Oral (Bench) Decision Procedures

 A. Procedural Prerequisites

 An ALJ who chooses to make a wholly favorable oral decision at the hearing is required to include in the administrative record, as an exhibit entered into the record at the hearing, a prescribed checksheet document (see Attachment 1) that sets forth the key data, findings of fact, and narrative rationale for the decision.
-The ALJ will enter the checksheet as an exhibit in the record when the ALJ announces that a wholly favorable oral decision will be entered into the record.
-A decision is considered “wholly favorable” if a claimant and/or his/her representative, agrees in writing to a later onset date and that is the date that disability is established.
+The ALJ will enter the checksheet as an exhibit in the record when the ALJ announces that he or she will enter a wholly favorable oral decision into the record.
+A decision is “wholly favorable” if the ALJ decides that a claimant is disabled as of the claimant's alleged onset date, or the ALJ decides that a claimant is disabled at a date later than the alleged onset date and the claimant or his or her representative agrees to the later onset date, in writing or orally at the hearing.

 After the hearing, the ALJ will issue a written notice of this oral decision that incorporates by reference the findings of fact and the reasons stated orally at the hearing.
 If an ALJ initiates completion of a checksheet in anticipation that an oral decision may be entered but decides not to enter an oral decision, the checksheet will become a working paper of the ALJ and it will not be entered into the record.

-If the ALJ enters the checksheet document into evidence, and later decides to amend the oral decision that has been stated, or not to use the incorporation-by-reference procedure for any other reason, the document will remain part of the record.
-In these situations, the document can assist hearing office staff in preparing a decision when an oral decision is entered but the incorporation-by-reference procedure is not used.
+If the ALJ enters the checksheet document into evidence and later decides to amend the oral decision that was stated at the hearing, or decides not to use the incorporation-by-reference procedure for any other reason, the document will remain part of the record.
+In these situations, the document can assist HO staff in preparing a decision when an oral decision is entered but the incorporation-by-reference procedure is not used.
 The document can also provide information needed by personnel who evaluate or implement ALJ decisions.

 The ALJ may not use the incorporation-by-reference procedure if he or she determines after the hearing that any of the findings of fact or reasons for the decision entered into the record at the hearing must be changed.
 In such cases, the ALJ must issue a written decision that sets forth the findings of fact and the reasons for the decision under our existing procedures for issuing written decisions.
 The incorporation-by-reference procedure is precluded in such cases because it could be confusing for claimants and for personnel who must subsequently effectuate or review the ALJ's decision.

-The ALJ is not required to use the incorporation-by-reference procedure when the criteria for using the procedure are satisfied.
-The ALJ retains the right to issue a written decision in the short-form or full-length format.
+The ALJ is not required to use the incorporation-by-reference procedure even if the criteria for using the procedure are satisfied.
+The ALJ retains the right to issue a written decision.

 B. Announcing an Oral Decision